When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 What Are the Limitations of a Free VPN?

 Most free VPNs come with limited bandwidth, small server networks, and restricted performance, and they usually can't bypass geo-blocks.
-Here's more information on the limitations of free VPN services:
+Here's more information:

 Are Free VPNs Safe?

 No, free VPNs are not safe.
 You might find one or two with a somewhat satisfactory level of encryption, but that’s it.
-There's no such thing as a free online VPN that can guarantee the safety of your data.
+There's no such thing as a free provider that can guarantee the safety of your data.

-The biggest reason why free VPNs aren’t safe is that most of them sell their users’ data to third parties as compensation for offering the free VPN service.
+The biggest reason why these types of VPNs aren’t safe is that most of them sell their users’ data to third parties.
 More precisely, they collect your Web browsing information, which is then shared with advertising agencies.

-Also, even the best free VPNs can also inject your device with ransomware.
+In addition, they can inject your device with ransomware.
 This compromises your device(s) and allows your data to be extracted.
-Free VPNs usually don’t have any form of encryption, leaving you vulnerable online.
+Those VPNs usually don’t have any form of encryption, leaving you vulnerable online, which is just one of the reasons why free VPNs are unsafe.

 What Are the Dangers of Using Free VPNs?